 NASCAR: Historical Background

 NASCAR was born in the United States at the beginning of the 20th century.
 The association gathers spirited drivers passionate about thunderous engine roars and high adrenaline in their veins due to high speed and wild competitive spirit.
-Not only the drivers are obsessed with these adrenaline-fueled races, but also the spectators who follow all the high-speed rivalry with their hearts in their mouths.
+Not only are the drivers obsessed with these adrenaline-fueled races, but also the spectators who follow all the high-speed rivalry with their hearts in their mouths.

 How Did It All Begin?

-In this sense, those who did not give up "moonshining" together with those who distributed it illegally had begun to invest massively in the development of their cars.
+In this sense, those who did not give up "moonshining" together with those who distributed it illegally had begun to invest massively in developing their cars.
 They had to upgrade their engines to such a level that no sheriff or highway patrol could reach them in an attempt to catch them with some illegal alcohol in the trunk.
 That's when the cars started to become more and more spirited and wild, while their external look continued to look like an ordinary sedan vehicle.

 Gradually, the improvement of the cars' capacity awakened the drivers' interest in competition.
 They had begun to compare the power of their engines, which satisfied the spectators more and more.
 Towards the end of the 30s, these competitions grew to massive standards, being supported by administrative bodies.
 Thus, the association became official and organized on a grand scale on Daytona Beach in the state of Florida.